Successive Spectral Sequences: Abstract

 \section{Abstract}

-If a chain complex is filtered over a poset $I$, then for every chain in $I$ we obtain a spectral sequence.
-In this paper we define a spectral system that contains all these spectral sequences and relates their pages via differentials, extensions, and natural isomorphisms.
-We also study an analog of exact couples that provides a more general construction method for these spectral systems.
+In this paper, we develop a structure theory for generalized spectral sequences, which are derived from chain complexes that are filtered over arbitrary partially ordered sets.
+Also, a more general construction method reminiscent of exact couples is studied, together with examples where they arise naturally.
+As for ordinary spectral sequences we will see differentials and group extensions, however the real power comes from the appearance of natural isomorphims between pages of differing indices.

+The constructions reveal finer invariants than ordinary spectral sequences, and they connect to other fields such as Fary functors and perverse sheaves.
+They are based on a natural index scheme, which allows us to obtain new results even in the standard case of $\ZZ$-filtered chain complexes, e.g.\ a useful criterion for a product structure for Grothendieck's spectral sequences, and news paths to connect the first or second page to the limit.

-This turns out to be a good framework for unifying several spectral sequences that one would usually apply one after another.
-Examples are successive Leray--Serre spectral sequences, the Adams--Novikov spectral sequence following the chromatic spectral sequence, successive Grothen\-dieck spectral sequences, and successive Eilenberg--Moore spectral sequences.
+This turns out to yield the right framework for unifying several spectral sequences that one would usually apply one after another.
+Examples that we work out are successive Leray--Serre spectral sequences, the Adams--Novikov spectral sequence following the chromatic spectral sequence, successive Grothen\-dieck spectral sequences, and successive Eilenberg--Moore spectral sequences.